-We’re grateful to the millions of people who have made EpiPen® (epinephrine injection) Auto‑Injector the No. 1 prescribed epinephrine auto‑injector for more than 25 years.* We’re proud to serve those at increased risk for anaphylaxis.
+We’re grateful to the millions of people who have made EpiPen® (epinephrine injection, USP) Auto‑Injector the No. 1 prescribed epinephrine auto‑injector for more than 25 years.* We’re proud to serve those at increased risk for anaphylaxis.

 Connect with the community of people who are living with potentially life‑threatening allergies by attending an anaphylaxis awareness event or visiting some of the many organizations that encourage, educate and support the community.